GEPD2/encryption_app/README.md

-encryption app written in python (algorithms used for encryption, caesar,affine,vigener,MD5,SHA256) already made caesar encryption and decryption,also there is frequency analysis almost everywhere,affine encryption and decryption,vigener encryption and md5 encryption. sha256 and md5 have been added. prepairing the graphics to fit for every resolution in proccess.
+encryption app written in python (algorithms used for encryption, caesar,affine,vigener,MD5,SHA256) already made caesar encryption and decryption,also there is frequency analysis almost everywhere,affine encryption and decryption,vigener encryption and md5 encryption. sha256 and md5 have been added. this app is running for systems with monitor's resolution 1920x1080